Security at Kundo

 - Debug functionality is always disabled in the production environment.

-- The application is protected no matter when entry point an attacker uses, not only the start page.
+- The application is protected no matter what entry point an attacker uses, not only the start page.

 - Usage of Kundo does not require administrator privileges on the user's computer.
 A normally configured web browser is sufficient.